express-rate-limit/express-rate-limit/readme.md

 [RateLimit header fields for HTTP standardization draft](https://github.com/ietf-wg-httpapi/ratelimit-headers) adopted by the IETF.

-If set to `draft-6`, separate `RateLimit-Limit`, `RateLimit-Remaining`, and, if the store supports it, `RateLimit-Reset` headers are set on the response, in accordance with [draft-ietf-httpapi-ratelimit-headers-06](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-ratelimit-headers-06).
+If set to `draft-6`, separate `RateLimit-Policy` `RateLimit-Limit`, `RateLimit-Remaining`, and, if the store supports it, `RateLimit-Reset` headers are set on the response, in accordance with [draft-ietf-httpapi-ratelimit-headers-06](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-ratelimit-headers-06).

-If set to `draft-7`, a combined `RateLimit` header is set containing all values, and a `RateLimit-Policy` header is set, in accordiance with [draft-ietf-httpapi-ratelimit-headers-07](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-ratelimit-headers-07).
+If set to `draft-7`, a combined `RateLimit` header is set containing limit, remaining, and reset values, and a `RateLimit-Policy` header is set, in accordiance with [draft-ietf-httpapi-ratelimit-headers-07](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-ratelimit-headers-07).
+`windowMs` is used for the reset value if the store does not provide a reset time.

 If set to `true`, it is treated as `draft-6`, however this behavior may change in a future semver major release.